Understanding the performance data of solar shading fabrics for blinds

 You will quickly appreciate that there is a conflict between reducing heat (light colours preferred)and reducing light (dark colours preferred).
 This is why ‘best-of-both-worlds’ grey colours are widely used on blinds for offices and schools.

-For further guidance on specifying the right solar shading fabric for blinds in your project, contact one of our shading experts.
+For further guidance on specifying the right solar shading fabric for blinds in your project, contact us here.